Effective Advising – Global Edition

 Effective Advising in Complex Contexts: Enabling sustainable peace

 The objective of Interpeace’s Effective Advising Course is to equip experts and advisors with tools and approaches that will help them work effectively in complex and unpredictable environments.
-Designed to treat “advising” as a professional skillset which can be honed and finetuned, the course focuses on the personal and relational dimensions of advising to reinforce participants’ ability to identify and foster opportunities for change.
+Designed to treat “advising” as a professional skillset that can be honed and finetuned, the course focuses on the personal and relational dimensions of advising to reinforce participants’ ability to identify and foster opportunities for change.

 Interpeace’s interactive and practice-oriented methodology provides a space for professionals to reflect on their personal professional practice and behaviours, take a fresh look at advisory challenges and tackle these more consciously and creatively using practical frameworks.